csoroz/CIPs/CIP-1694/README.md

 * a role - constitutional committee member, DRep, or SPO
 * a governance credential witness for the role
 * an anchor (as defined above) for information that is relevant to the vote
-* a yes/no/abstain vote
+* a 'Yes'/'No'/'Abstain' vote

-For SPOs and DReps, the number of votes that are cast (whether 'yes', 'no' or 'abstain') is proportional to the Lovelace that is delegated to them at the point the action is checked for ratification.
+For SPOs and DReps, the number of votes that are cast (whether 'Yes', 'No' or 'Abstain') is proportional to the Lovelace that is delegated to them at the point the action is checked for ratification.
 For constitututional committee members, each member has one vote.

-> **Warning** 'abstain' votes are not included in the "active voting stake".
+> **Warning** 'Abstain' votes are not included in the "active voting stake".
 >
 > Note that an explicit vote to abstain differs from abstaining from voting
 > (the former is visible on chain, the latter is not).
-> To avoid confusion, we will only use the word 'abstain' from this point onward to mean an on-chain vote to abstain.
+> To avoid confusion, we will only use the word 'Abstain' from this point onward to mean an on-chain vote to abstain.

 The governance credential witness will trigger the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule.
 (i.e. a signature check for verification keys, and a validator execution with a specific vote redeemer and new Plutus purpose for scripts).